Issouf Compaoré

 Issouf Compaoré (born 12 April 1988) is a Burkinabé international football defender.

+Career

-Formed at l’Ecole de Formation Yeo Martial (EFYM) in Côte d'Ivoire he played with Ivorian ASC Ouragahio.
+Formed at l'Ecole de Formation Yeo Martial (EFYM) in Côte d'Ivoire he played with Ivorian ASC Ouragahio.
 He had trials with Olympique de Marseille and short spells with R.E.
 Virton and FC Metz before moving to Serbia in 2008 where after playing initially one season with lower leagues club FK Fruškogorac he signed with FK Banat Zrenjanin.

 He preferably plays as left-back although he can also play as left-winger.

 Despite being born in Côte d'Ivoire (Ivory Coast) and having made part of the Côte d'Ivoire cadetes national team, he has chousen to represent Burkina Faso national team since 2008.